vizn3r-numasync/.github/profile/README.md

 ## Technical Benefits

-- **Polyglot Architecture:** CLI in C, Client and Storage Daemons in Go, Central Server in Elixir, Web Client in SvelteKit
+- **Polyglot Architecture:** CLI in C, Client and Storage Daemons in Go, Central Server in Elixir, Web Client in SvelteKit.
+This multi-language approach is part of the educational and experimental nature of the project, allowing exploration of different technologies and paradigms.
 - **Scalability:** Elixir server handles massive concurrency, storage daemons are distributed, P2P reduces server bandwidth requirements
 - **Security:** fully auditable, end-to-end encryption with zero-knowledge architecture, client controls all encryption keys

-This project provides a fully transparent and secure cloud storage ecosystem, empowering users with control over their data while enabling modern sync and sharing features.
+This project is a hands-on learning experience and a playground for experimenting with modern cloud technologies while building a functional, secure, and distributed file storage system.